tbdbatista/dev-utils/DockerReadme.md

 docker run -v [volume name]:[container directory] [image name] => used to mount a volume to a specific directory in a container when running it

+### Managing networks

+docker network create [netwrok name] => create a new user-defined network in Docker

+docker network ls => list all the networks in Docker

+docker network inspect [netwrok name] => inspect the details of a specific network in Docker

+docker network rm [netwrok name] => used to remove a specific network in Docker

+docker network connect [netwrok name] [container name] => used to connect a container to a specific network

+docker network disconnect [netwrok name] [container name] => used to disconnect a container from a specific network

+docker network prune => remove all unused networks in Docker

 ### Processing management

 docker stats [nome do container] => display consumption data for the specified container

 docker uptade [nome do container] -m 128M --cpus 0.2 => update the memory usage limit to 128MB and CPU usage to 20% for the specified container.
 These values can also be set when running the container with the \'docker run\' command